 Lift up the keyboard and place it upside down on the palm rest.

 Now you can access and replace the internal memory module.
-This laptop can handle up to 2GB RAM total, so you can install up to 1GB RAM module into each slot.
-You should use PC2-5300 SODIMM memory.
+This model can handle up to 2GB RAM total, so you can install up to 1GB RAM module into each slot.
+You should use PC2-5300 SODIMM RAM.

 You can remove the cooling fan and clean the heat sink.